jasongilman/proto-repl-demo/demos.md

 ## Demo: Refresh all Code in the Project

-All of the code in the project can be loaded and refreshed from the file system by pressing the tool bar button or using the keyboard shortcut `cmd-alt-R`.
+All of the code in the project can be loaded and refreshed from the file system by pressing the tool bar button or using the keyboard shortcut `ctrl-, R`.
 It works by executing the `reset` function in the `user` namespace.
 This is defined in this project in `dev/user.clj`.
 The `reset` function uses [clojure.tools.namespace](https://github.com/clojure/tools.namespace) to load all the code in the project.

-1. Reload all code using `cmd-alt-R`.
+1. Reload all code using `ctrl-, r`.
 2. Open dev/user.clj
 3. Uncomment the line in the `start` function.
-4. Reload all code using `cmd-alt-R`.
+4. Reload all code using `ctrl-, r`.
 You should see "Starting" is printed in the REPL indicating your code change was loaded.

 ## Demo: Run All Tests

-Run all the tests in the project by pressing the tool bar button or hitting the keyboard shortcut `cmd-alt-a`.
+Run all the tests in the project by pressing the tool bar button or hitting the keyboard shortcut `ctrl-, a`.
 When you do you should see that one of the tests fails.

 ## Demo: Run a Single Test File

 Open `test/proto_repl_demo/demo_test.clj`.
-Run the tests in that namespace by pressing `cmd-alt-x`.
+Run the tests in that namespace by pressing `ctrl-, x`.
 That runs all of the tests in that namespace.

 ## Demo: Run a Single Test

 Select the name of a test in the `test/proto_repl_demo/demo_test.clj` file.
-Press `cmd-alt-t` to run the selected test.
+Press `ctrl-, t` to run the selected test.

 ## Demo: Load a single file.

 Sometimes you don't want to reload all the code in a project and you don't want to evaluate each block separately.
-You can load a single file using the `cmd-alt-shift-f` keybinding.
+You can load a single file using the `ctrl-, f` keybinding.

 ## Demo: View Documentation or Code of a Function.

-Select the text `vector` in this file and press `cmd-alt-d`.
+Select the text `vector` in this file and press `ctrl-, d`.
 This will print the documentation for that Clojure function.
-Select the same text and try pressing `cmd-alt-c` to display the source code of that function.
+Select the same text and try pressing `ctrl-, c` to display the source code of that function.

 You can show documentation or code for a function in a namespace other that clojure.core.
-Select the text `clojure.string/join` and press `cmd-alt-d`.
+Select the text `clojure.string/join` and press `ctrl-, d`.
 You must select the namespace (`clojure.string`) so that the join function is found.

 ## Demo: View List of Functions in a Namespace.

-Select the namespace `clojure.string` and press `cmd-alt-n` to list the vars defined in that namespace.
-Try pressing `cmd-alt-shift-s` to list the vars with documentation.
+Select the namespace `clojure.string` and press `ctrl-, n` to list the vars defined in that namespace.
+Try pressing `ctrl-shift-, n` to list the vars with documentation.

 ## Demo: Open Namespace or Var Definition

-The open command is triggered by selecting something and pressing `cmd-alt-o`.
-Try selecting each of the following and pressing `cmd-alt-o`
+The open command is triggered by selecting something and pressing `ctrl-, o`.
+Try selecting each of the following and pressing `ctrl-, o`

 * A namespace in this project: `proto-repl-demo.demo`
 * A var in this project: `proto-repl-demo.demo/subtract-numbers`